IGORYUCH/buggy-nmap/README.md

 ...
 Scanned in 55.69 seconds
 ```
-These are respresents data about services parsed from nmap output:
+These are represents data about services parsed from nmap output:

 Where:

-`192.168.0.110` - ip-adress on which service runs
+`192.168.0.110` - ip-address on which service runs

 `554` - port on host